keithtyser/personal-site/blog/hull_tactical_solution.md

 Markets are efficient.
 The signal is faint.
 Respect that.

 The WFO framework was the real win.
 It gave me confidence that my improvements were real, not artifacts of overfitting.
-When I saw Sharpe go from 0.5 to 2.94 across 11 independent periods, I knew I was onto something.
+When I saw Sharpe go from 0.5 to 3.39 across 11 independent periods, I knew I was onto something.
 The public LB never told me anything useful.

 This competition reminded me why I enjoy this stuff.
 The iteration loop was tight.
 Ideas could be tested in minutes.
 The feedback was immediate and quantitative.
 No ambiguity about whether something worked.
 Just numbers going up or down.

-I'll be watching the private LB closely when it drops.
+I'll be watching the private LB closely over the next 6 months.